 Yes!
 You can freeze nasi goreng in small portions to enjoy at a later time.
 Freezing nasi goreng is a convenient way to have a quick and delicious meal on hand whenever you’re in the mood for some Indonesian flavors.

 Simply cool the nasi goreng fully and portion it out into air-tight containers or individual freezer bags.
 It is recommended to use smaller portions for easier reheating.
-When you’re ready to eat, you can either microwave the frozen nasi goreng or stir-fry it briefly on the stove-top until it is heated through.
+When you’re ready to eat, you can either microwave the frozen nasi goreng or stir-fry it briefly on the stovetop until it is heated through.

-Just be sure to only freeze the rice and other ingredients, excluding any omelette parts.
+Just be sure to only freeze the rice and other ingredients, excluding any omelet parts.
 It is safe to keep frozen nasi goreng in the freezer for up to three months.
 So, go ahead and make a big batch of nasi goreng to enjoy now and later!